rakhbari/argo-workflow-samples/README.md

 The script `create-workflow-sa.sh` in the `scripts/` dir does the following things:
 1. Creates the given namespace, if one doesn't exist
-1. Creates the given service acct, if one doesn't exist
+1. Creates the given service acct and a token secret for it, if one doesn't exist
 1. Creates the required `ClusterRole`s, if they don't exist
 1. Applies the needed `RoleBinding`s in the given namespace for the service acct
 1. Calls `get-sa-token` script to retrieve the `Bearer` token for the newly create service acct and echos it to the console